parechayui/TCS/readMe.txt

 For ex: controllers,views,pricing.

 2) Use app.js for main app modules, use abc.module.js for sub app modules.
-For ex:pricing.module.js
+For ex:pricing.module.js, scplan.module.js

-3) Naming the Configuration files, for main module use config.js and for sub app module use abc.config.js
+3) Naming the Configuration files, for main module use config.js and for sub app module use abc.config.js For ex:pricing.config.js, scplan.config.js

 4) Naming the Controllers must be more specific based on the work it do/Feature it provides.
-For ex: scplan.controller.js or scplan.js
+For ex: scplan.controller.js or scplan.js,pricing.controller.js or pricing.js

-5) Naming the Routing Configuration file, for main module use config.route.js and for sub app module use abc.config.route.js or abc.route.js
+5) Naming the Routing Configuration file, for main module use config.route.js and for sub app module use abc.config.route.js or abc.route.js.
 For ex: scplan.route.js or scplan.config.route.js

 6) Naming the services is based on what it provides, name the assets related to the feature it provides.
 Let's say if service provides the data then give it a name data.service.js and the asset as data,if it helps in logging then give it a name logger.services.js and asset as logger.